UrITSolutions-Trailblazers/HanCo/README.md

 1.3 Now go to API folder and run following command.

+	`npm i`

+And then.

 	`nodemon index.js`

-## NOW GO THROUG THE WEB APPLICATION IN THE BROWSER THAT OPENED.
+## NOW GO THROUGH THE WEB APPLICATION IN THE BROWSER THAT OPENED.